TABLE OF CONTENTS

 - Run the build

 Aqua Security Scanner plugin for Bamboo can be used to scan Docker images in the Atlassian Bamboo for various security issues.
+This topic explains how to install and configure the Aqua Security plugin in Bamboo, and then how to run the build.

 Before you configure the Aqua Security plugin in Bamboo, make sure that you have scanner permission assigned by your Aqua admin.